Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-nth-child-selector-basics.md

 }
 ```

-In this example the selector takes all even HTML elements and applies the styling:
+In this example, the selector takes all even HTML elements and applies the styling:

 ![nth-child even selector](https://cdn.hashnode.com/res/hashnode/image/upload/v1603953276502/dkIvFotzH.png)

 ## Every x selector

 Something cool we can do with the nth-child selector is select _every x element_.
-So let's say for example we want every fourth element:
+So let's say, for example we want every fourth element:

 ```css
 li:nth-child(4n) {